-There are communal dinners at night and breakfasts in the morning, shared bottles of wine with stories swapped from the trail, and there is always someone who can provide a bit of Compeed, the go-to blister prevention aid on the Camino.
+There are communal dinners at night and breakfasts in the morning, shared bottles of wine with stories swapped from the trail, and there is always someone who can provide a bit of Compeed, which is the go-to blister-prevention aid on the Camino de Santiago.
 Also, everyone is in bed by 22:00 and out the door by 08:00 the next day.

-But every time we headed for the coastal detour, a well-meaning local pointed us back toward the traditional route and, rather than following our gut and our maps, we ended up walking straight uphill.
+But every time we headed for the coastal detour, a well-meaning local pointed us back toward the traditional route, and rather than following our gut and our maps, we ended up walking straight uphill.

-Fueling up for a climb
+Fueling up for a Camino del Norte climb

 If we had gotten an earlier start, we probably would have enjoyed the climb to Itziar a lot more.
 This climb was a beautiful, forested, shaded walk.
-But we were too sore, hot and angry to enjoy it.
+But we were too sore, hot, and angry to enjoy it.

 From Itziar it was straight downhill into Deba where there are actual elevators into the town!

-This was our first day in which we engaged in the “bed race,” racing to the limited beds available in pilgrim-focused albergues rather than booking in advance – and we failed miserably.
+This was our first day in which we engaged in the “bed race,” racing to the limited beds available in pilgrim-exclusive albergues rather than booking in advance – and we failed miserably.
 We showed up at the tourist office late in the afternoon and the man behind the counter actually laughed when we asked about a room.

 There was a huge festival going on in Deba, which included a bullfight that was taking place right when we arrived in town.
 Residents dressed in blue bandanas flowed from every restaurant and pub toward the bullfighting ring and the beer flowed just as freely.